Daeen/Seg4DGaussian/README.md

 ## Acknowledgement

-Thank the authors from 3D Gaussian Splatting, Deformable 3D Gaussians, Gaussian Grouping, SAGA for sharing their amazing works to promote further research in this area.
-Consider also citing their paper:
+We appreciate all the authors from 3D Gaussian Splatting, Deformable 3D Gaussians, Gaussian Grouping, SAGA for sharing their amazing works to promote further research in this area.
+Consider also citing their paper.

 ```
 @Article{kerbl3Dgaussians,